Logan-Houston/Powershell-scripts/README.md

 # Powershell-scripts
-Collection of powershell scripts I have written, modified, or saved for later use
+Collection of powershell scripts I have written, or modified and saved for later use